miniBill/witch-awakening/DLCs/Core/Quests.md

 Conflict 9
 Reward 6

-You've received a contract by someone aliased as "The Collector", you're skilled enough to track down that they have a last name that ends in "-Stein" and that says enough.
+You've received a contract by someone aliased as “The Collector”, you're skilled enough to track down that they have a last name that ends in “-Stein” and that says enough.
 Powerful figure with hands throughout elite pockets.
 They're paying up to 3x the reward value directly in Kisses (20 million K) and with 5 billion USD.
 This is a bonus on top of 6 Reward Points.
 Their request..?
 They want one attractive female witch for each Elementalist magic, to least rank 5.
 They will pay K100,000 and $1mil for each individual captive delivered as you go along, gaining the rest on completion of the set.
 You can keep any spares you might get along the way.

 Notes:
 + Obviously, this causes serious faction conflict if you're caught.